mmmmosca/LOON/README.md

 end
 ```

-we can now inject the content of BaseInfo onto other lables to reuse that information:
+we can now inject the content of BaseInfo onto other labels to reuse that information:

 ```
 (UserInfo)